nebula-orchestrator/docs/docs/wishlist.md

+the following is a wishlist of things that could be added\changed in nebula, this is a temporery list until a proper github workflow gets rolling:

 1. add multiple back-ends rather then just mongodb (etcd, mysql\maria, etc), also note in docs that maria is the recommended method (Maria multi-master write & all synced read slaves is perfect for Nebula flow)
 2. add volume\storage plugin usage for containers
 3. add network plugin usage for containers